Hyndland Secondary School: History

 In 1887, the Govan Parish School Board opened the Hyndland School on Hamilton Crescent (which became Fortrose Street in 1931) in Partick, designed by William Landless.
 In 1912, the school moved to a new building on Clarence Drive, now known as the Airlie Building, which it shared with Hyndland Primary School.
 In 1930, expansion led to a second building being added back-to-back with the Airlie Building, fronting onto Lauderdale Gardens and in 1997, the school's catchment area was extended to take in part of the former Victoria Drive Secondary area.

 The previous building became Hamilton Crescent Supplementary School in 1912, Hamilton Crescent Advanced Central Public School in 1927, and Hamilton Crescent Junior Secondary in 1940 until 1972, when Hyndland Primary School was relocated to the building in what was by then known as Fortrose Street.

 As of April 2017 there were 1,025 pupils enrolled and 73 FTE teaching staff.

+In January 2025, the school was rated "excellent" by Education Scotland, the first state school to do so in over a decade.
+The decision was made under the quality indicators of "learning, teaching and assessment" and "raising attainment and achievement."